Scared about the prospect of perineum and prolapse after having a baby? We’re here for you – here’s what to expect…

 Some women are unlucky and may develop a prolapse even though they have had a caesarean section as this method of delivery it is not completely protective.
 Sometimes pregnancy itself can weaken or damage the pelvic floor.
 One of most common factors affecting the incidence and degree of pelvic organ prolapse is genetic.
 If your mother had a prolapse you may be more likely to get one.

 The symptoms vary considerably.
 Some women may have a prolapse and have no symptoms.
 The most common complaint is that of feeling “something coming down”, and you may be able to feel or see a lump.
 You may notice some urinary symptoms such as passing urine frequently or have difficulty passing urine.
 The most common symptom is that of stress incontinence.
 This is the leakage of urine when there is increase in abdominal stress such as coughing, sneezing, laughing, doing star jumps or sometimes having intercourse.
-Other symptoms include difficulty in emptying the bowel, or concerns about the vagina being lose or a different shape.
+Other symptoms include difficulty in emptying the bowel, or concerns about the vagina being loose or a different shape.

 Usually there is significant improvement as the body gradually returns to normal.
 Weight loss and pelvic floor exercises may have a dramatic effect.
 The tissues will improve their blood supply and the muscles will get stronger once you have finished breastfeeding.